Real Estate in Baja California Sur: Market & Myths

 Home pictured, Casa Horizonte, Querencia

-Our Market in Los Cabos continues to improve.
+Our Market in Los Cabos continues to improve, and especially real estate in Baja California Sur.
 It’s getting stronger every year.
 Cabo’s Real Estate association has worked tirelessly in developing strong standards of practice and adopting the Code of Ethics from the National Association of Real Estate.
 We have a comprehensive Multiple Listing Service, with accurate information.

 Buying property in Los Cabos can seem like a daunting task.
 By dispelling some widely disseminated myths, we prove that the process is not very unlike buying property in the United States or Canada, albeit with some obvious differences in terminology.